 We Connect In The Valley

 One of the ways we connect on a deep level with others is by going through the valley together.
 Through this passage, we witness Jesus observe and experience grief with Martha, Mary, and the crowd.
-In verse 35, Jesus visibly proves the love he felt for his friends.
+In verse 35, Jesus visibly proved the love he felt for his friends.
 Those looking on could not ignore how Jesus felt, saying, “See how much he loved him!”

 “Jesus was still angry as he arrived at the tomb, a cave with a stone rolled across its entrance.
 ‘Roll the stone aside,’ Jesus told them.
 But Martha, the dead man’s sister, protested, ‘Lord, he has been dead for four days.
 The smell will be terrible.’”